-Two to four weeks after spawning, toward the later stages of the spawn run, a thick mycelial coat forms on the outer surface of the colonized substrate block.
+Two to four weeks after spawning, toward the later stages of the spawn ran, a thick mycelial coat forms on the outer surface of the colonized substrate block.
 Initially the coat is white in color.
 At high CO2, a very thick mycelial coat could be formed.

 Stage 3.
-Bump Formation (blister stage, or popcorn stage)
+Bump Formation (Blister Stage, or Popcorn Stage)

-Clumps of mycelia appear as blister- or popcorn-like bumps of various sizes on the surface of mycelial coat in most strains.
+Clumps of mycelia appear as blister or popcorn-like bumps of various sizes on the surface of the mycelial coat in most strains.
 This usually begins when colonization of white mycelia covers the entire substrate in the bag, or sometimes earlier.
 Primordia are produced at the tips of some of these bumps.
 However, most bumps are aborted and never develop into fruiting bodies.
-Time bump formation varies with strains, substrate and temperature.
-Usually bumps form 10 days faster at 25°C than at 15°C (Miles and Chang, 1989).
-Fluctuation of temperature and high
+Time of bump formation varies with strains, substrate and temperature.
+Usually bumps form 10 days faster at 25'C than at 15'C (Miles and Chang, 1989).
+Fluctuation of temperature and high CO2 concentration encourage bump formation.
+Lower the CO2 in the bag, when bumps become too numerous by cutting slits on the bag.
+In any case, some aeration should be provided when bumps are formed.

-Figure 4: Cultivation bags with supplemented substrate (top); colonized substrate blocks with whitish mycelia in cultivation bags (bottom).
+Figure 4 : Cultivation bags with supplemented sub strate (top):Colonized sub strate blocks with whitish mycelia in cultivation bags (bottom).